Fair Credit Reporting Act (FCRA)

 - Dispute Errors on your Consumer Reports – If you find mistakes on your credit report, background checks, or any consumer report, you have the right to report it to the agency that provided the report.
 The agency must look into the errors.

-- Inaccuracies must be corrected or removed – if you found mistakes and reported them to the consumer reporting agency and they cannot verify that the information is in fact correct, they must remove it within 30 days.
+- Inaccuracies must be corrected or removed – If you have found inaccuracies and disputed them to the consumer reporting agency, they must either correct the inaccuracy or remove it within 30 days.

 - Outdated Negative information cannot be reported – negative information over seven years old is not allowed to be used in your credit report, bankruptcies over ten years old may not be reported.